 If you’re under 26 or in full-time education, you’re eligible for the Bush Connect ticket.
 This will get you £5 off a standard price ticket for productions in the Theatre, and £2.50 off standard tickets for Studio production.
 As well as money off tickets, Bush Connect will also get you 10% off at their Library Bar, special ticket offers and notifications of giveaways along with a dedicated monthly newsletter including exciting career opportunities and more!

-If you’re 25 years old or younger, you can see shows at the Donmar Warehouse for free, by signing up to their YOUNG+FREE list.
+If you’re aged between 16 -25 years, you can see shows at the Donmar Warehouse for free, by signing up to their YOUNG+FREE list.

 The theatre gives out thousands of free tickets to young people every year under this scheme.
 YOUNG+FREE tickets are offered via an online ballot to people signed up to their YOUNG+FREE list.
 Ballot winners will be notified at the end of each month with details of how to claim their tickets, with a limit of two tickets per person, per production.

 If you fancy entering the world of opera and dance, then the English National Opera (ENO) productions at the London Coliseum run a range of schemes to make a night at the theatre cheaper for you.

 The “Access All Arias” programme offers specially priced tickets for full-time students or anyone between the ages of 16-29.
 A free scheme to join, tickets are priced at £30 for stall seats, £20 for dress circle, £10 for the upper circle.
 Members can purchase two discounted tickets per show (as long as your friend is under 30 or a full-time student), and can also buy programmes for half price.